Sun-Lab-NBB/ataraxis-data-structures/README.md

 (if the class has such functionality).

 ### Data Converters
-Generally, Data Converters are designed to in some way mimic the functionality of [pydantic](https://docs.pydantic.dev/latest/) project, but in a different scope.
-Unlike pydantic, which is primarily a data validator, our Converters are primarily designed ot be flexible data converters.
+Generally, Data Converters are designed to in some way mimic the functionality of the [pydantic](https://docs.pydantic.dev/latest/) project.
+Unlike pydantic, which is primarily a data validator, our Converters are designed specifically for flexible data conversion.
+While pydantic provides a fairly inflexible 'coercion' mechanism to cast input data to desired types, Converter classes offer a flexible and nuanced mechanism for casting Python variables between different types.

 #### Base Converters
 To assist converting to specific Python scalar types, we provide 4 'Base' converters: NumericConverter,